samidarko/meetingaround/README.md

  * [Scala](http://scala-lang.org/download/install.html)

 ## What is a meeting
-I will assume that a meeting could happend if the two people where:
+I will assume that a meeting could happened if the two people where:
  * Are on the same floor
- * In a distance less than 5 units
+ * In a distance less than 10 units
- * In a timeframe of more or less 5 minutes
+ * In a time frame of more or less 5 minutes

 ## Content

 In this repository you will find my work in two parts

- * A data exploration with Python and iPython Notebook
+ * A data exploration with Python and iPython [Notebook](https://github.com/samidarko/meetingaround/blob/master/exploration.ipynb)
- * A Scala application that solves the problem in less than 1 second
+ * A [Scala application](https://github.com/samidarko/meetingaround/blob/master/scala/Main.scala) that solves the problem in less than 1 second

 ## The files
  * [Notebook](https://github.com/samidarko/meetingaround/blob/master/exploration.ipynb)